troyready/onica-create-2019-serverless/README.md

 - First deploy of CloudFront can take 20+ minutes!
 - AWS Console: Go to CloudFront and find URL to web app.
-- Debug Website with Javascript console in browser (website should throw errors because backend doesn't exist yet)
+- Explore your website (can't register yet)

 ### Lab 2 - Create API with Lambda